Cl3ffy/cleffy-list/README.md

 This list is most effective on Stockholm and Frankfurt servers, since that's where I play casual most of the time.

+Remember that even though I'm very careful with who I mark as a cheater, I am a human and therefore suspectible to human error.
+Misclicks or other blunders can never be fully ruled out.
+Don't just blindly trust my list, or anyone else's list for that matter.

 #

 [My Steam, in case you have any questions/complaints/whatever](https://steamcommunity.com/id/Cleffy/)